Generalized splines on graphs with two labels and polynomial splines on cycles: Introduction

-We then specialize $R$ to be a polynomial ring, typically using the assumption that the edge-labels are principal ideals generated by homogeneous splines of the same degree.
-These assumptions may seem restrictive but are not (see Remark~\ref{rem:principalisok} and Sections~\ref{section: GKM summary} and~\ref{section: classical spline summary} for a discussion).
-Indeed, in all applications that we know, splines use polynomial rings as their base ring (except for certain cases in number theory); furthermore, all known applications use principal ideals as edge-labels.
-Moreover, the edge-labels used in spline constructions of equivariant cohomology arise as the weights of torus actions on a geometric space, and are naturally homogeneous.
-Even in cases when the edge-labels are not a priori homogeneous (as in analytic splines), we can homogenize (see Remark~\ref{remark: homogeneity is a nonrestrictive hypothesis}).
-Corollary~\ref{corollary: homogeneity means quotient works} proves that homogenization induces a natural vector space isomorphism between the classical vector space of splines of degree at most $d$ and the module of splines over the polynomial quotient
+We then specialize $R$ to be a polynomial ring, typically using the assumption that the edge-labels are principal ideals generated by homogeneous polynomials of the same degree.
+These assumptions may seem restrictive but are not.
+Indeed, in both classical splines and GKM theory, splines use polynomial rings as their base ring; furthermore, all known applications use principal ideals as edge-labels.
+(See Remark~\ref{rem:principalisok} and Sections~\ref{section: GKM summary} and~\ref{section: classical spline summary} for more extensive discussion.)
+Moreover, the edge-labels used in GKM theory arise as the weights of torus actions on a geometric space, and are naturally homogeneous.
+Even in cases when the edge-labels are not a priori homogeneous (as in classical splines), we can homogenize.
+(See Section~\ref{sec:homog} for more details about homogenization.)
+Corollary~\ref{corollary: homogeneity means quotient works} proves that homogenization induces a natural vector space isomorphism between the classical vector space of splines of degree at most $d$ and the module of generalized splines over the polynomial quotient

+considered as a real vector space.
+Corollary~\ref{corollary: homogeneity means quotient works} is an application of the general framework of quotient splines that we develop in Section~\ref{sec: quotient splines}, together with Billera's result.

-(considered as a complex vector space).
-Classical splines do not form a ring since multiplication generally increases degree.
+Classical splines do not naturally form a ring since multiplication generally increases degree.
+This is in contrast to the setting of generalized splines, where the module of generalized splines associated to a fixed ring and edge-labeled graph actually forms a ring.
+(See the discussion after Remark~\ref{remark:gkm}.)
 However, identifying the vector space of classical splines with the elements of this quotient space allows us to consider a ring structure on splines.
+In this sense, Corollary~\ref{corollary: homogeneity means quotient works} {\em provides a new algebraic tool} for classical splines.

-With these assumptions, we prove one other main result.
-Theorem~\ref{thm:polysplines} computes explicit (homogeneous) generators for all splines on cycles whose edges are labeled by polynomials of the form $(x+ay)^2$ and shows that these splines cannot be obtained from fewer generators.
+Under the assumptions of the previous paragraph, we prove one other main result.
+Theorem~\ref{thm:polysplines} computes explicit homogeneous generators for all generalized splines on cycles whose edges are labeled by polynomials of the form $(x+ay)^2$ and shows that these generalized splines cannot be obtained from fewer generators.
 Indeed, it shows that these generators form a basis.
 This is a remarkably uniform result that depends only on the number of distinct edge-labels, and not the underlying geometry.